SrijanBadhya/Debsoc/Running the PES Debsoc.md

 You will be quite busy as an organizer and a judge, and when OA preparation time consumes you, it's hard to give people individual attention.
 **At that moment, it can be crucial to tell at least people, to cross over, shake hands, and chill.**
 - It's detrimental if people are sitting in their own seats scrolling their phones during your OA prep time.
 - After people cross over, conversation on the debate usually gets going.
-There are unresponded POIs and other thoughts on the debate that people are often bursting to say, but too hesitant to break the silence.
+There are unanswered POIs and other thoughts on the debate that people are often bursting to say, but too hesitant to break the silence.
 - This initial conversation gets the community vibe started, and freshers usually carry the conversation themselves after that.

 ![enter image description here](https://i.ibb.co/shr6VfN/just-before-Feedback.jpg)